cShirley14/clouddruid/src/content/post/24-4-21-week-in-review/index.md

 ### Route 53 New AWS TLDs

-AWS added support for [18 additional Top-Level Domains](https://aws.amazon.com/about-aws/whats-new/2024/04/amazon-route-53-additional-top-level-domains/) of which my favorites included: `.beer` and `.fun`
+AWS added support for [18 additional Top-Level Domains](https://aws.amazon.com/about-aws/whats-new/2024/04/amazon-route-53-additional-top-level-domains/), of which my favorites included: `.beer` and `.fun`

 ### SLA vs. SLO vs. SLI

-Checkly provides a comprehensive deep dive on what [SLA, SLO, and SLI mean](https://www.checklyhq.com/blog/sla-slo-sli/), how they differ, and how they are represented in the industry.
+Checkly provides a comprehensive deep dive on what [SLA/SLO/SLI mean](https://www.checklyhq.com/blog/sla-slo-sli/), how they differ, and how they are represented in the industry.
 Definitely another article on my to-read list.